NOTICE

 Do not use this medicine if you notice any visible signs of deterioration.

 Do not dispose of any medicines via wastewater or household waste.
-Ask your pharmacist how to dispose of medicines no longer used.
-These measures will help protect the environment.
+Ask your pharmacist how to dispose of medicines you no longer use.
+These measures will help to protect the environment.

 6. CONTENTS OF THE PACKAGE AND OTHER INFORMATION

-· The active ingredients are:
+· The active substances are:

-Phenazone......................................................................................................................
+Phenazone..............................................................................................................................
 0.75 g

-Tannic Acid.....................................................................................................................
+Tannic acid.................................................................................................................
 12.50 g

-Witch Hazel Fluid Extract..................................................................................................
+Witch hazel fluid extract.................................................................................................
 0.75 g

-Per 100 g of ointment.
+For 100 g of ointment.

-Marketing Authorization Holder
+Marketing Authorisation Holder

-LABORATOIRE CHAUVIN
+CHAUVIN LABORATORY

 416, RUE SAMUEL MORSE - CS99535